Heavy rains continue to lash Kerala, Red alert in 10 districts | Science-Environment

 As the heavy rains continued, the authorities set up relief camps in various districts and tourist spots in high-range areas of Idukki have been closed down.

+The government, in a release, said 49 relief camps have been opened in various districts of the state following the severe rains and 757 people have been relocated there.

-In Kottayam, the body of a man who had gone missing a day ago was recovered on Tuesday morning from the Koottikkal Chappath area of the district, the emergency operations center there said.
+In Kottayam, the body of a man who had gone missing a day ago was recovered on Tuesday morning from the Koottikkal Chappath area of the district, the emergency operations centre there said.

 A red alert indicates heavy to extremely heavy rains of over 20 cm in 24 hours, while an orange alert means very heavy rains from 6 cm to 20 cm of rain.
 A yellow alert means heavy rainfall between 6 and 11 cm.